Bayesian distributionally robust variational inequalities: regularization and quantification: Introduction

-In real-world applications, the true distribution $P^c$ is unknown.
+In practice, the true distribution $P^c$ is unknown.
 Decision-makers therefore seek solutions that remain reliable under distributional uncertainty \cite{cutler2023stochastic}, which may stem from policy shifts, macroeconomic cycles, or market dynamics \cite{guo2023data}.
-Distributionally robust optimization (DRO) addresses this challenge by replacing $P^c$ with an ambiguity set $\mathcal{P}$ centered at $P^c$.
-This approach is well-founded in risk-sensitive decision-making, as many coherent risk measures admit dual representations closely related to DRO formulations~\cite{rockafellar2024distributional}.
+Distributionally robust optimization (DRO) addresses this challenge by replacing $P^c$ with an ambiguity set $\mathcal{P}$ designed to contain $P^c$.
+This approach is well-founded in risk-sensitive decision-making, as many coherent risk measures admit dual representations closely related to DRO formulations~\cite{rockafellar2024distributional,mehta2023stochastic}.
 The combination of DRO with SVI yields the distributionally robust variational inequality (DRVI) problem~\cite{jiang2024distributionally,sun2023distributionally}, which aims to find a pair $(x^*,P^*)$ such that

 where $\varphi:\mathcal{X}\times\Xi\to\mathbb{R}$ is continuous in $x$ for any fixed $\xi\in\Xi$ and measurable and integrable in $\xi$ for any fixed $x\in\mathcal{X}$.
-Some specific settings of $\varphi$ can be found in~\cite{jiang2024distributionally,sun2023distributionally}.
-Common choices for ambiguity sets include those based on first- and second-order moments \cite{delage2010distributionally}, unimodality \cite{hanasusanto2015distributionally}, $\phi$-divergence~\cite{ben2009robust,lam2019recovering} and Wasserstein distance \cite{gao2024wasserstein,kuhn2019wasserstein}.
+Representative choices of $\varphi$ can be found in~\cite{jiang2024distributionally,sun2023distributionally}.
+Common choices for ambiguity sets include those based on first- and second-order moments \cite{delage2010distributionally}, unimodality \cite{hanasusanto2015distributionally}, $\phi$-divergence~\cite{coppens2023ordered,lam2019recovering} and Wasserstein distance \cite{gao2024wasserstein,kuhn2019wasserstein}.
 Despite their theoretical superiority in robustness and interpretability, the construction and computational tractability of such infinite-dimensional ambiguity sets remain challenging and often lead to the curse of dimensionality and prohibitively large-scale optimization problems \cite{bertsimas2022two}.